Figure 1. NI CompactDAQ is an easy-to-use, complete data acquisition system for mixed-signal and sensor measurement.

 Programming NI CompactDAQ with NI LabVIEW software and the DAQ Assistant provides one of the easiest ways to deliver data from external hardware into the PC.
 The DAQ Assistant is a quick wizard-style setup that configures your measurement and even shows you how to connect your sensor to the module.

 Figure 2.
 The NI DAQ Assistant walks you through PC-based sensor measurement.

 For other programming languages, NI-DAQmx features an API and hundreds of examples for use in ANSI C/C++, C#, and Visual Basic .NET.
 Whichever programming language or interface you choose, NI CompactDAQ provides an easy programming experience.

 3. Rugged Design

-Figure 3. cDAQ-9188XT brings a temperature range of -40 °C to 70 °C, 50 g shock, and 5 g vibration to the NI CompactDAQ family so you to take any measurement, anywhere.
+Figure 3.
+The rugged NI CompactDAQ chassis and controllers deliver a temperature range of -40 °C to 70 °C, 50 g shock, and 5 g vibration to the NI CompactDAQ family so you can take any measurement, anywhere.

 5. Included Data-Logging Software

 NI ships NI CompactDAQ, and more than 200 other data acquisition (DAQ) devices, with a driver kit that includes the following:

 - Measurement & Automation Explorer (MAX)—This configuration utility is for quick measurement debugging or system diagnostic test via the device self-test.